Survival of our species

 How can we promote better education?
 The answer seems simple: make learning truly interesting, more relevant to the individual and make proper use of modern media.
 An inflexible curriculum only benefits the schools and assessment bodies.

-Interactive educational media could be engaging and effective, but there is remarkably little high quality material available.
-It usually focuses too much on entertainment without sufficient educational content, or it is badly produced and not particularly compelling.
-Luckily it is becoming ever easier to create interactive 3D computer generated environments such as those found in advanced computer games, and with the right scripting engine for the interaction and behaviour, making a captivating experience where the child (or adult) hardly realises they are learning.
+It is becoming ever easier to create interactive 3-D environments such as those found in advanced computer games.
+With the right scripting for interaction and behaviour, these can make a captivating experience where the student hardly realises they are learning.

 It is a crime for education not to be interesting!
-Luckily, for every module of every subject there are educators (and others) who are truly gifted at explaining and teaching key concepts and we must make better use of these people in conjunction with the latest technology to help disseminate knowledge to those who wish to learn, wherever they might be in the world.
+Luckily, for every module of every subject there are educators (and others) who are truly gifted at explaining and teaching key concepts.
+We must make better use of these people in conjunction with open collaboration and the latest technology to disseminate knowledge to all who wish to learn, wherever they might be in the world.
 35px-More_large.png

 edit